paulhuisman/flickrfield/README.md

-Flickr field for Advanced Custom Fields
+Flickr field for Advanced Custom Fields v4 and v5
 =============

 ## Description

-This is an add-on for the Advanced Custom Fields WordPress plugin that creates a list of all photos/sets/galleries from a specific Flickr user.
+The Flickr Field will grant you the ability to include photos, sets and galleries from your Flickr account.
+After selecting which image formats you wish to use the plugin will generate the flickr image urls.
+This plugin is an add-on for the Advanced Custom Fields WordPress plugin.

 ## Notice